wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## 2021-05-07

 - The pointer analysis needed more sophistication.
 Should be OK now.
 Also subs in used modules are now emitted as C code.
+- I can now also generate OpenCL C from the generated kernel code.
+The main program is not OpenCL, but it is probably not a big task to do that.

 - I want to have a single kernel driver subroutine in an iterative loop.
 What this means is that I should use the

       !$RF4A Subroutine $sub_name